AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 ## Distribution logs {#distribution-logs}

-You can check the logs for detailed information on the actions performed on the distribution agent.
+You can check the logs for detailed information on the actions performed by the distribution agent.

-For example, we have published an asset from AEM Assets to Brand Portal to verify the configuration.
+For example, we have published an asset from AEM Assets to Brand Portal to validate the configuration.

-1. Follow the steps (Step 1 - 4) as shown in **[!UICONTROL Test Connection]** and navigate to the distribution agent page.
+1. Follow the steps (from 1 to 4) as shown in **[!UICONTROL Test Connection]** and navigate to the distribution agent page.

 1. Click **[!UICONTROL Logs]** to view the distribution logs.
 You can see the processing and error logs here.